How will coronavirus impact on international co-operation on emerging technologies

 Why might this be relevant?

-The project discusses the impact of technology on multilateralism, which is relevant to the question about the impact of coronavirus on international cooperation on emerging technologies.
+The project specifically addresses international collaboration with China, which is relevant to the impact of coronavirus on international cooperation on emerging technologies.